 5. I learned that a smile can get you far in life.
 When you’re a waitress, it’s your attitude that sets you apart from any other waitress.
 Delivering food and drinks is a relatively simple concept, but it’s doing it all night with a smile on your face that makes you a great waitress.
 That extra smile or asking how someone’s day went might be the difference between a mediocre tip and a great one!

 6. I learned to tip well.
 I honestly can’t remember what kind of tipper I was before I was a waitress.
-But I can tell you that now, I’m an excellent tipper.
-A server has to royally screw up or have a really bad attitude to get anything less than 20% from me.
+But I can tell you that now, I always tip well.
 Because I’ve been the waitress who worked her ass off for a crabby, demanding table, only to be given a 5% tip.
 There are always going to be people who tip like crap, but I definitely won’t be one of them.

 8. I learned that a good pair of shoes goes a long way.
 This is no joke.
 I learned the hard way that’s it’s better to spend the extra $25 on a pair of shoes that are still going to be comfortable 8 hours later!